How to get network access

 - MAC address of your ethernet interface

-- Operating system (Windows/Mac/Linux, what version)
+- Operating system (Windows/Mac/Linux)

 - Hardware type (Laptop/Desktop/Ethernet adapter)